 Jason Mills @DrJasonMills

-Nurse academic and palliative care researcher from Brisbane.
+Nurse academic and palliative care researcher in Brisbane.
 Outside of his day job/s Jason enjoys bush walking and mindfulness meditation, but his real joy comes from playing with his two children Jasper and Felix.
 Teaching and research interests include promoting professional and community capacity for end-of-life care, as well as eHealth and social media use in health care.
 He is editor-in-chief for the refereed journal Progress in Palliative Care, and also serves on the editorial boards of Palliative Care and Social Practice, BMC Palliative Care, and the International Journal of Palliative Nursing.